icomefromthenet/Faker/docs/commands.md

     What is the Database user name? : root etc ....
 ```
-This will write a config file to config folder inside the project directory.
+This will write a config file to config folder inside the project directory, you can edit the connection file to add extra options.

 ## Analyse.